 Borscht is also eaten in many other parts of eastern Europe and there are many cultural variations.

 WHAT ARE THE MAIN BORSCHT INGREDIENTS?

-In its whole form, borscht is actually a vegetable soup as it features cabbage, carrots, onions, garlic, potatoes, tomatoes and beets.
-But, if you had to pick the key ingredient for borscht, it’s definitely beets.
+In its whole form, borscht is a vegetable soup as it features cabbage, carrots, onions, garlic, potatoes, tomatoes and beets.
+But, if you had to pick the key ingredient for borscht, it’s beets.
 Don’t have beetroot?
 Can’t make borscht!
 They are what gives borscht its beautiful colour and sweet flavour.

 Depending on location, borscht recipes include a variety of other vegetables, spices and condiments served at the table.
 My recipe is based on the flavours and textures I remember from my childhood when I ate borscht a couple of times a week.
 I talk about a few borscht variations below.